 Visiting Channel Islands National Park should be on everyone’s bucket list.
 This island destination off the coast of California offers world class kayaking, tranquil camping and several hiking options for outdoor enthusiasts.
 If you are unsure how to plan your day to the island, you should know about a few of the great options on the island.

 2) Hiking – There are several great hiking trails on the islands, including a few short strolls to amazing vistas of the Pacific Ocean.
 Be sure to pack water, snacks and a watch for hiking – you want to make sure you don’t miss your ferry home.
-Here is a resource to see all the area hike – Download Channel Islands Hiking Map
+Here is a resource to see all the area hiking trails – Download Channel Islands Hiking Map

-3) Snorkeling – If you are on a Santa Barbara Adventure Company Tour them your guide will provide wetsuits and snorkel masks as a complimentary service when you book a kayaking trip, but you can also bring your own equipment.
+3) Snorkeling – If you are on a Santa Barbara Adventure Company Tour then your guide will provide wetsuits and snorkel masks as a complimentary service when you book a kayaking trip, but you can also bring your own equipment.
 The area surrounding the island is a Marine Sanctuary and full of healthy kelp forests teaming with sea lions, fish and crab.

 4) Bird Watching- Channel Islands National Park is recognized as an important breeding and resting area for a variety of landbirds, shorebirds, and seabirds.
 Channel Islands Bird Check List The area is an essential feeding and nesting ground for many sea birds and is home to the only breeding colony of California Brown Pelicans in California!